khulnasoft-lab/khulnasoft-ui/FAQ.md

 our npm publishing because it was the most widely used tool for publishing and gave easy support for managing changelogs.

-Read more about GitLab UI's [commits guidelines](./doc/contributing/commits.md).
+Read more about KhulnaSoft UI's [commits guidelines](./doc/contributing/commits.md).

 ## Why did we decide to go for Rollup instead of Webpack?